How to Get Rid of Fleas and Ticks on Your Dog

 What exactly do they look like?
 Fleas are flightless insects whose bodies are laterally flattened (from the sides).
 They are parasitic and can jump long distances relative to their size.

-If you're wiley enough to catch one with your fingers, you can't simply squash it - but must decapitate it with your fingernails instead.
+If you're wily enough to catch one with your fingers, you can't simply squash it - but must decapitate it with your fingernails instead.
 However, catching fleas manually is difficult and you certainly can't eradicate their eggs this way.

 If your dog has fleas he'll scratch himself often and even whine or bite at his fur.
 His skin may show red marks , and you'll notice black dots (flea poop) and white dots (flea eggs) nestled in his woolly undercoat .
 Read on for the best ways to get rid of fleas and flea eggs completely.